Sensex surges 672 points, investors get richer by Rs 5 lakh crore in 2 days | www.lokmattimes.com

 Sensex surges 672 points, investors get richer by Rs 5 lakh crore in 2 days

-The Indian equities markets witnessed a strong rally for the third consecutive sessions on Tuesday with benchmark Sensex surging nearly 700 points led by broad-based buying support.
+The Indian equities markets witnessed a strong rally for the third consecutive session on Tuesday with benchmark Sensex surging nearly 700 points led by broad-based buying support.

-The Indian equities markets witnessed a strong rally for the third consecutive sessions on Tuesday with benchmark Sensex surging nearly 700 points led by broad-based buying support.
+The Indian equities markets witnessed a strong rally for the third consecutive session on Tuesday with benchmark Sensex surging nearly 700 points led by broad-based buying support.

 Investors have become richer by nearly Rs 5 lakh crore in just two days of trading in the new calendar year.